The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Exploiting LLM Agent-based Attack

 \section{Exploiting LLM Agent-based Attack}

-Our goal is to demonstrate that intelligent systems introduce novel and various attack surfaces and corresponding trust boundaries within LLM that can be abused by a malicious actor to transform these tools into a modern attack vector.
-In our designed scenario, any failure of an LLM to recognize and reject malicious instructions implies that the adversary is able to gain full control over the agent host platform by coercing the model into installing and executing malware.
+Our goal is to demonstrate that intelligent systems powered by LLM introduce novel and various attack surfaces and corresponding trust boundaries that can be abused by a malicious actor to transform these tools into a modern attack vector.
+In our designed scenarios, any failure of an LLM to recognize and reject malicious instructions implies that the adversary is able to gain full control over the agent host platform by coercing the model into installing and executing malware.
+Our analysis tests both: \begin{inparaenum}[(i)] \item different attack techniques in diverse categories of modern AI agents \item the sensitivity of each LLM to such attacks. \end{inparaenum}